 The first running of this race took place at Newmarket in 1873.
 Back then it was known as the Jockey Club Cup and was run over a distance of two miles and two furlongs.
 The race always separated the best stayers in flat racing from the rest even when it was reduced by almost half in 1959.
 The race only lasted at one mile and four furlongs for four years and in 1963 was extended to the current distance of just shy of two miles (one mile, seven furlongs and 209 yards to be precise).

 Racing fans got a taste of things to come when the race was moved from the Cambridgeshire Meeting at Newmarket to their Champions Day fixture.
 Therefore, leading connections were used to viewing the race as the stayers’ championship race before it adopted the Long Distance Cup name in 2011.
-That change saw the prize money skyrocket to £500,000 in 2018 and in 2014 the race was promoted to Group 2 level.
+That change saw the prize money skyrocket to £500,000 in 2018 though it dropped to £450,000 in 2019 and £300,000 in 2020.
+In 2014 the race was promoted to Group 2 level.

 END OF SEASON CONDITIONS MAKE A DIFFERENCE